 During the National Society of Black Engineers National Conference last week, the Temple NSBE Chapter took First Place at the Boeing Flight Competition for the second consecutive year and third time since 2012.
 But it was how they won this time that set them apart.

-The competition included two components: presentation and design examining various aspects of building and construction of the balsa wood gliders and another for flight distance.
-The Temple team focused on the flight portion.
+The competition included two components: presentation and design examining various aspects of building and construction and another for flight distance.

-Working with Boeing engineer Kenneth Carter (ME, '11)—a member of the 2012 Temple team and current advisor—they came prepared.
+Working with Boeing engineer Kenneth Carter—a member of the 2012 Temple team and current advisor—they came about as prepared as you would expect.
 Then came the launch.

-As part of their glider's construction, the team affixed a thumb tack to the underside of the glider and wrapped a rubber band around the tack to pull and snap, using the force to propel the glider into flight.
+As part of their glider's construction, the team affixed a simple thumb tack to the underside of the glider and wrapped a rubber band around it to pull and snap, using the force to propel the glider into flight.

 "We went last and it was a roller coaster," said ECE major Lisa Antoine, one of the team members.